aliakseiz/gocluster/README.md

 results := c.GetTile(tileX, tileY, zoom)
 ```

 In this case all coordinates are returned in pixels for that tile.
-If you want to return objects with Lat, Lng,
+To retrieve objects with Lat, Lng,
-use `GetTileWithLatLng` method.
+`GetTileWithLatLng` method should be used.

 ## Test data

 Testdata in `testdata` directory is based on [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format.

+## Benchmarks